FusionDTI: Fine-grained Binding Discovery with Token-level Fusion for Drug-Target Interaction: Experimental Setup and Results

 \subsection{Analysis of Fusion Scales}

-In assessing fusion representations, it is critical to determine whether a more fine-grained modelling enhances the predictive performance.
-Thus, we define a grouping function with the parameter \textbf{g} (Group size) for averaging per group tokens before the CAN fusion module.
-The \textbf{g}, representing the number of tokens per group, controls the granularity of the attention mechanism.
+In assessing fusion representations, it is critical to determine whether more fine-grained modelling enhances the predictive performance.
+Thus, we define a grouping function with the parameter \textbf{g} (Group size) for averaging tokens within each group before the CAN fusion module.
+The parameter \textbf{g}, representing the number of tokens per group, controls the granularity of the attention mechanism.
 Specifically, when \textbf{g} is set to 1, the fusion operates at the token level, where each token is considered independently.
-On the other hand, when \textbf{g} is set to 512, the fusion will run at the global level.
-We have the flexibility to control the fusion scale for the drug and protein representations, but this needs to meet the requirement that the token length is divisible by group size.
-As shown in Figure~\ref{fig:FusionDTI_Scales}, as the number of tokens per group increases from 1 to 512 (Maximum Token Length), the FusionDTI model performance decreases accordingly.
+In contrast, when \textbf{g} is set to 512, the fusion occurs at a global level, considering the entire embedding as a single unit.
+We have the flexibility to control the fusion scale for the drug and protein representations, but the token length must be divisible by the group size.
+As shown in Figure~\ref{fig:FusionDTI_Scales}, as the number of tokens per group increases from 1 to 512 (Maximum Token Length), the performance of the FusionDTI model declines accordingly.
 This also aligns with the biomedical rules governing drug-protein interactions, where the principal factor influencing the binding is the interplay between the key atoms or substructures in the drug and primary residues in the protein.
-In addition, the CAN module outperforms BAN consistently at various scale settings, indicating that CAN better access the information between the drug and target.
+Furthermore, the CAN module outperforms BAN consistently at various scale settings, indicating that CAN better accesses the information between the drug and target.
 Consequently, this supports that the more detailed the interaction information obtained between the drugs and targets by the fusion module, the more beneficial it is for the enhancement of the model's prediction performance.